28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 Additionally, the tether arms on both monomers now interact with each other in the dimer.
 Note that the ligand binding region is not involved in dimer formation and is not in the dimer interface, as it is with other RTKs, where the ligand is involved in direct contact in the dimer interface.
 Mutations in the II/IV domains that inhibit their interactions do not lead to receptor activation, so ligand binding is still required.
 ErbB2 exists in an extended conformation (no ligand is known for it), so it is free to interact with another ErbB chain in a heterodimer.

 Structural studies now suggest that the EGFR kinase dimer has a symmetrical inactive conformation in which the activation loop is packed and occludes the active site.
 Additionally, it has an asymmetrical active one in which the activation loop is unpacked and the active site is open.
 How is this transmitted across the subunits?
 It appears that the C-lobe of the "activator/donor" kinase interacts with the N-lobe of the adjacent "receiver/acceptor" kinase, which activates it through a conformational change.
-When the ligand binds, the inactive dimer dissociates, and the asymmetric active dimer results.
+When the ligand binds, the inactive dimer eventually leads to the asymmetric active dimer.

 Two models have been proposed for ligand-gated activation of the Erb dimers: the dimerization and rotation/twist models, as shown in Figure \(\PageIndex{23}\).